baowaly/PredictingReviewHelpfulness/README.md

     ## [1] 2251 2205

-You should see 2251 reviews and 2205 attributes in the original dataset of Racing genre.
+You can see 2251 reviews and 2205 attributes in the original dataset of Racing genre.

 ### 3. Add target variable/column